-Supv Walls stated: I would present the simplest option to the landowner.
-We are talking a small portion of land with a small value attached to it.
-Figure out what the value might be and say "we can fix this, we will sell you that piece of land"; whatever that cost is, and we are done.
+Supv.
+Walls stated: The simplest option I would present to the landowner, we are talking a small portion of land with a small value attached to it, figure out what the value might be and say we can fix this, we will sell you that piece of land, whatever that cost is and we are done.
 That will be our proposal.
-It is not our fault they made a mistake, but they did make a mistake.
-Instead of dedicating the whole strip of land and doing all of that, say "this is the cost of the six inch piece of land, pay it and we will be done".
+It is not our fault they made a mistake, but they made a mistake.
+Instead of dedicating the whole strip of land and doing all of that, say this is the cost of the six inch piece of land, pay it and we will be done.

-Supv Berube stated: You will have to figure out if they are giving us accurate information.
+Supv.
+Berube stated: You will have to figure out if they are giving us accurate information.